odysseyhack/kpn-technium/BusinessNetworkLedger/README.md

 BusinessNetworkLedger is setup using Hyperledger Fabric and Hyperledger Composer.
-Each participant would be able to access this business network using their card.
+A participant would be able to access this business network using their own business network card.

-**card**
+**Business Network Card**
+A Business Network Card provides all of the information needed to connect to a blockchain business network.
+It is only possible to access a blockchain Business Network through a valid Business Network Card.

 Three major components described in this folder (developed using Hyperledger Composer) are